gradle-nexus/publish-plugin/README.md

 }
 ```

-In addition, you need to set the `sonatypeUsername` and `sonatypePassword` project properties, e.g. in `~/.gradle/gradle.properties`.
+In addition, you need to set the `sonatypeUsername` and `sonatypePassword` project properties, e.g. in `~/.gradle/gradle.properties` or via the `ORG_GRADLE_PROJECT_sonatypeUsername` and `ORG_GRADLE_PROJECT_sonatypePassword` environment variables.

 Alternatively, you can configure username and password in the `sonatype` block:

 ```gradle
 nexusPublishing {